imagej/pyimagej/README.md

 In addition, `display` or `xv` needs to exist in your system to view the image.

 ## Usage
+In this example, replace `/Applications/Fiji.app` with the location of your Fiji installation.
 ```python
 # Spin up ImageJ.
 import imagej